 I don’t know why I’m so worried about careers.
 I’m gonna graduate with an Oberlin degree, I’ll probably have a job.
 I wonder if I’m gonna end up staying at home.

 There are activists here who, in the fight against “gentrification,” tell other students to live with their parents after they graduate.
 Even though that is both directed at me and not directed at me, it scares me.
 I could never live with my dad again.
 It’s not like people would know that, but then again, it makes me wonder what my future would look like if I don’t end up with enough money to live on my own.

 I wonder if I’ll live on my own for the rest of my life.
 Before, I figured that the way I would live my life would put me in a position to be alone for the rest of my life.
 I say alone as opposed to lonely; I will be very satisfied with my life, it’s just that I probably wouldn’t have a steady companion.
 And maybe that would be OK.
 People can be difficult sometimes.

 I don’t get why people can be so difficult.
 I don’t know why I can be difficult sometimes.
 But I guess that’s one of the questions of the human existence, right?
 Why do people suck?

 A lot of people have sucked in my life.
 A lot of people have been great as well, but a lot of people have sucked.
 And I’ve had to overcome that suckage.
-But at the same time, I just feel like the suckage that was put on me was internalized, and I’m just gonna put it out on others.
+But at the same time, I just feel like I internalized the suckage that was put on me, and I’m just gonna put it out on others.
 I guess that’s what therapy is for.
 Oh well.